You are listening to the Sean Hannity Radio Show Podcast.

 Give us the House, Senate, and White House, we'll get rid of Obamacare.

-Give us the House Senate and 60 votes.
+Give us the House, Senate, and 60 votes.

-No, I'm sorry, I can't take it anymore.
+I can't take it anymore.

-Yeah, well, it's kind of a mystery to me, for example, why free market guys like Rand Paul, who's a friend of mine, and Mike Lee, who's a friend of mine, uh are are against this.
+Yeah, well, it's kind of a mystery to me, for example, why free market guys like Rand Paul, who's a friend of mine, and Mike Lee, who's a friend of mine, are against this.

-I don't understand this.
+Okay, I don't understand this.

-Um others have been railing against Obamacare for years.
+Others have been railing against Obamacare for years.

-Um Shelley Moore Capito of West Virginia is against government control of health care.
+Shelly Moore Capito of West Virginia is against government control of health care.

 Now she's against it.

-You know, I guess charitably, you could say that the um perfect has become the enemy of the good.
+You know, I guess charitably, you could say that the perfect has become the enemy of the good.

-But if I'm less charitable, Sean, I think there's a lot of show voting, as I say, a betrayal of the Republicans who voted the men in the first place, and it's damaging the country, and it's damaging the administration.
+As I say, a betrayal of the Republicans who voted the men in the first place, and it's damaging the country, and it's damaging the administration.

 Don't you think at this point they're damaging themselves?